 Q. How is the IP blocking helpful with the email patterns?
 A. Although the velocity system blocks by IP and not by email, once an email has reached the threshold this rule will continue to fire on every transaction attempt, blocking each IP from which the fraudulent transactions are being presented.

-Q. Due to our use of API donation forms, we cannot turn on Velocity Fraud Control in Luminate Online.
-What are our other options?
+Q. Are there additional fraud protections available other than what Luminate Online offers?
 A. Fraud protection can be turned on at the merchant gateway for some merchants (BBMS/PayflowPro).
 See KB 48582 or further info.

 Q. When I review a Transaction Details report for declined transactions, I see the error "26 Invalid Vendor Account".
 What does this mean?
 A. This may mean that a carding run was conducted against your API donation form and your PayflowPro account may be suspended.
 This can be be fixed by reviewing KB 116140 and contacting Support if needed.